warp-ds/elements/README.md

 ## How to test component-classes locally

-It is possible to test changes that have been made to component-classes from the [@warp-ds/css](https://github.com/warp-ds/css) but that has not yet been published to Eik.
+It is possible to test changes that have been made to component-classes from the [@warp-ds/css](https://github.com/warp-ds/css) package but that has not yet been published to Eik.
 You simply need to link the `@warp-ds/css` package and add `@unocss-placeholder` inside the static styles of the component that you want to test:

 ```js
 static styles = [